Francesco Bonifacio: Controversy

 However, in the feuilleton Istarski Svecenici - Ratne i Poratne Zrtve (Istrian priests–war and post-war victims), published in the monthly “Ladonja” in August 2005, Ivan Grah wrote about Francesco Bonifacio.
-Since 1939 till his suffered death, he was at the head of the parish of Krasica in Bujstina.
+From 1939 till his suffered death, he was the head of the parish of Krasica in Bujstina.
 After the end of the war, the Yugo-Communist authorities could not bear him because he interfered too much with their ideological work.
-On September 10, 1946, came the news that in Bujstina they–the communists- had a list of younger priests who had to be “liquidated” by the Popular Guard.
+On 10 September 1946, came the news that in Bujstina they–the communists- had a list of younger priests who had to be “liquidated” by the Popular Guard.
 Don Bonifacio was first on the list, but he decided to carry on with his duties as a priest.
-The following day, September 11, in the evening, the Popular Guard was waiting for him as he returned home on foot from Groznjan and, after a crabbed discussion, he was coercively taken away.
-Since then, all traces of him have disappeared and the place of his death remaines unknown (...)”.
+The following day, 11 September, in the evening, the Popular Guard was waiting for him as he returned home on foot from Groznjan and, after a crabbed discussion, he was coercively taken away.
+Since then, all traces of him have disappeared and the place of his death remains unknown (...)”.

 The Communist writer, publicist and journalist Giacomo Scotti, an Italian Communist expatriate from Naples, in his book “Cry from the foiba” (Rijeka 2008) does not mention the murder of Don Bonifacio or his body being thrown into a foiba.
 Giacomo Scotti a great expert on this topic in Croatia and Italy wrote:

 “As soon as I started writing about the beatification of Don Bonifacio being held in Trieste and about the murder, I stated that this priest is not present on the list of foibe victims.
 The League of Anti-fascist Fighters told me that Don Bonifacio went missing in September 1946, and that there is no information on his murder or on his death in a pit.

-The beatification ceremony was held in the Trieste Cathedral of Saint Giusto on 4 October 2008 by Trieste Bishop’s Eugenio Ravignani; The Archbishop Angelo Amato, represented the Pontiff.
+The beatification ceremony was held in the Trieste Cathedral of Saint Giusto on 4 October 2008 by Trieste Bishop Eugenio Ravignani; Archbishop Angelo Amato represented the Pontiff.